Jump toUpdate content

 Scaleway Apple silicon M1 as-a-Service is built using the latest generation of Apple Mac mini hardware (fifth generation).
 They are powered by Apple’s M1 silicon and also equipped with a 256 GB SSD and 8 GB of RAM for towering performances and revolutionary power efficiency.

 Apple silicon M1 as-a-Service is designed for developing, building, testing, and signing applications for Apple devices, including iPhones, iPads, Mac computers and much more.
 Mac mini M1 uses an advanced neural engine for up to 15x faster machine learning.
-Currently all our Mac minis are running the latest macOS: Big Sur 11.1.

 An Availability Zone refers to the geographical location in which your Mac mini M1 will be created.
 They are currently only available in the PARIS-PAR1 zone.